 The fund pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
 A higher portfolio turnover may indicate higher transaction costs.
-These costs are not reflected in annual fund operating expenses or in the expense example, but can affect the fund's performance.
+These costs are not reflected in annual fund operating expenses or in the expense example, and can affect the fund's performance.
+During the most recent fiscal year, the fund's portfolio turnover rate was 32% of the average value of its portfolio.

 Main investments.
 Under normal circumstances, the fund invests at least 80% of net assets, plus the amount of any borrowings for investment purposes, in common stocks and other equity securities of small and mid-sized US companies.
-The fund defines small companies as those that are similar in market capitalization to those in the Russell 2000[®] Growth Index.
-While the market capitalization range of the Russell 2000[®] Growth Index changes throughout the year, as of the most recent reconstitution date of the index (June 26, 2015), companies in the index had a median market capitalization of approximately \$941 million.
-The fund defines mid-sized companies as those that are similar in market capitalization to those in the Russell Midcap[®] Growth Index.
-While the market capitalization range of the Russell Midcap[®] Growth Index changes throughout the year, as of the most recent reconstitution date of the index (June 26, 2015), companies in the index had a median market capitalization of approximately \$7.3 billion.
-The fund intends to invest primarily in companies whose market capitalizations fall within the normal range of each index.
+The fund defines small companies as those that are similar in market capitalization to those in the Russell 2000® Growth Index.
+While the market capitalization of the Russell 2000® Growth Index changes throughout the year, as of February 28, 2019, the market capitalization range of the Russell 2000® Growth Index was between \$9.55 million and \$8.64 billion.
+The Russell 2000[®] Growth Index is reconstituted annually every June.
+The fund defines mid-sized companies as those that are similar in market capitalization to those in the Russell Midcap® Growth Index.
+While the market capitalization range of the Russell Midcap® Growth Index changes throughout the year, as of February 28, 2019, the market capitalization range of the Russell Midcap® Growth Index was between \$2.13 billion and \$43.04 billion.
+The Russell Midcap[®] Growth Index is reconstituted annually every June.
+The fund intends to invest primarily in companies whose market capitalizations fall within the normal range of each index at the time of investment.
 The fund invests primarily in common stocks but may invest in other types of equity securities such as preferred stocks or convertible securities.
 While the fund invests mainly in US stocks, it could invest up to 20% of net assets in foreign securities, including emerging markets securities.
 The fund may invest in initial public offerings.